 Any reason for absenteeism other than those listed above must be approved one week in advance.
-These may include attendance at a Christian retreat, educational travel, court proceedings, and immediate demands of the home.
-Students should turn in a completed assignment slip with the parent's signature and the teachers' signatures to the school office for administrative approval.
-The purpose of the assignment slip is to ensure that assignments are obtained and necessary arrangements are made prior to the scheduled absence.
-In the event that student assignment slip is still required.
+Students should turn in a completed "Request for Pre-Approved Absence" form with the parent's signature and the teachers' signatures to the school office for administrative approval.
+This form can be obtained in the school office.
+The purpose of the Request for Pre-Approved Absence form is to ensure that assignments are obtained, and necessary arrangements are made prior to the scheduled absence.
+In the event that student assignments can be obtained from the FACTS Family Portal system/Microsoft Teams, a Request for Pre-Approved Absence form is still required.

-Students will be encouraged to do their work in advance of the excused absence if possible.
-If major assignments will be missed, arrangements should be made prior to the absence.
+Students will be encouraged to do their work in advance of the pre-approved absence if possible.
+If major assignments are missed, arrangements should be made prior to the absence.
 All projects, papers, or tests should be turned in prior to the trip unless special arrangements are made with the teacher.
 A request for absence submitted less than one week in advance will be denied unless there are extenuating circumstances.
-If an assignment slip is not obtained and processed as stated, the absence will be considered unexcused.